 The former member of Congress decided he would not seek reelection in 2022 after a sexual harassment allegation came out against him in March 2021.
 He stayed in office for over a year after that, but decided in May that he would resign in order to take a job with a Washington D.C. lobbying firm, months before the regularly scheduled election to replace him.
-Reed’s district remains without a representative, although redistricting resulted in significant changes to what was once his seat in the wake of New York losing a seat in the House.
+Reed’s district was temporarily left without a representative, although redistricting resulted in significant changes to what was once his seat in the wake of New York losing a seat after the 2020 Census.

 The former Assembly member announced a series of resignations and retirements in 2020 as he made the transition out of government completely.
 It started in February 2020, when he said he would not seek reelection that year and would step down as the leader of the Bronx Democrats.
 Later that year, at the end of June, he resigned from his county party position, but did not mention his role in elected office.
 That changed quickly as he soon after accepted a high-paying job with Montefiore Hospital in the Bronx the very next month.